gauravk2050/Data_Science/README.md

 # Data-Science
-This repository includes learning of the basic data science liberary
+This repository includes learning of the basic data science liberaries 1.Numpy
+2.Pandas